Rad0van/pywebdriver/README.md

 # <a name="customers"></a>End-Users / Customers Section

+To utilize this you need to check the _IoT Box_ field in shop configuration and set the _IoT Box IP Address_ to where pywebdriver is running.

+If you want to utilize supported payment terminals through pywebdriver you need to install **pos_payment_terminal** module from  [OCA pos](https://github.com/OCA/pos) into your Odoo server.

 If you're interested by a feature that is not currently supported, please [contact our team](http://www.akretion.com) for a quotation.